ayame113/atom-ide-deno/README.md

  	}
  }
  ```

+ ### Use different settings for each project

+Please use external packages such as [project-config](https://atom.io/packages/project-config) and [atomic-management](https://atom.io/packages/atomic-management).

  > ⚠️ After editing the importMap or tsconfig, either manually restart the editor or edit the options and restart the LSP.